 We learn a place and how to visualize spatial relationships, as children, on foot and with imagination.
 Place and the scale of place must be measured against our bodies and their capabilities.

 A Walking Curriculum

-The walks reflect a variety of themes, perspectives, and motivations.
+The 60 walks provided in the resource reflect a variety of themes, perspectives, and motivations.
 For example, students may be asked to find things (such as shapes, spaces or lines, evidence of growth or change, “the best” hiding places), to change perspectives (imagine being a beetle, a detective, or a visitor from outer space), to encounter the world differently (emphasizing one sense over another or moving through space differently), or to seek evidence of human-nature relationships.
 In all activities, the aim is to deepen awareness of the particularities and meaning of place.

 - engage the body, emotions, and imagination in ways that can increase familiarity with the local and natural contexts of school and learning;

-- connect place-based learning activities with cross-curricular goals;
+- connect Place-based learning activities with cross-curricular goals;

 - serve as examples for your own, place-inspired teaching ideas.